roshanis/10kings/chapter6_simhana_ii_revised.md

 I watched this flowering with mixed feelings.
 Part of me mourned the diminishment of Sanskrit's privileged position.
 But another part, the part that loved learning itself regardless of language, could not help but rejoice.
 Knowledge was spreading.
 Wisdom was reaching minds that had been locked out by linguistic barriers.

 The king understood this better than most.
 He kept Sanskrit alive in his court, still employed scholars like myself, still funded traditional learning.
 But he also recognized that a language known only to elites could not serve the needs of a living, breathing kingdom.
 Marathi and Sanskrit, he insisted, could coexist.
 Each had its proper sphere.

+More than once, unsigned Marathi verses circulated through the markets of Devagiri, sharp little dialogues in which a pompous Sanskrit scholar was out-argued by a village woman or a tax collector forced to explain himself to a farmer.
+The court officially ignored them.
+In private, I recognized the king's turns of phrase in certain barbs and metaphors.
+Whether anyone else did, I never asked.

 ### The Balance of Two Tongues